Sexual Attraction - Addiction or Intimacy?By Dr. Margaret Paul

 "Well, when do you have sex?"

 "When you feel emotionally intimate.
 When you trust each other and really care about each other's wellbeing.
-When you know that the feelings are not just sexual, and that the sexuality is coming from the emotional intimacy rather than from a sexual addiction.
+When you know that the feelings are not just sexual, and that the sexuality is coming from the emotional intimacy rather than from a sexual attraction or a sexual addiction.
 Why not wait until there is a commitment to the relationship and to learning and growing with each other?
 How often have you slept with a man that you were really attracted to and then had the relationship not work out?"

 "More often than I'm willing to admit.
 This is what keeps happening.
 So are you saying that I should also go out with men that I'm not immediately attracted to?"